Together as One Body - by Ana Beatriz Garcia Barraza (Paperback)

 Book Synopsis

-Practical guidance for helping parishes foster the full participation of persons with disabilities.
-In Together as One Body, Ana B. Barraza focuses on different aspects of parish life and the inclusion of persons with disabilities, providing practical guidance for parishes to be not only fully accessible but foster the full participation of every person.
+In Together as One Body, Ana B. Barraza focuses on different aspects of parish life and the inclusion of persons with disabilities, providing practical guidance for parishes to be not only fully accessible but also to foster the full participation of every person.
 Together as One Body outlines ways to promote transformation and spiritual growth for all, provides tips to improve the accessibility of the liturgy and the sacraments, and offers suggestions for new ways to encourage a community of love and belonging that is attentive to the gifts and needs of every parishioner.
-Drawing upon church documents, additional sources, and the rich pastoral experience of the author, Together as One Body is an ideal resource for both parish planning and personal reflection on what it means to be one body in Christ.Review Quotes
+Drawing upon church documents, additional sources, and the rich pastoral experience of the author Together as One Body is an ideal resource for both parish planning and personal reflection on what it means to be One Body in Christ.Review Quotes

 "Early in my career I encountered the reality of families that were eager to pass the faith to their children but they could not join the programs because of their children's disabilities.
 It took time and many conversations with experts for me to learn a way to be of service to these families too.
-Ana Barraza was one of those inspiring mentors that helped me open my ministry with new loving tools to welcome these families and their desiring to grow in faith.
-Together as One Body is an incredible resource for any minister who is ready to activate all the disciples in their communities who, inspired by the love of Christ in the Eucharist, are ready to serve the church despite their disabilities."
+Ana Barraza was one of those inspiring mentors that helped me open my ministry with new loving tools to welcome these families and their desire to grow in faith.
+Together as One Body is an incredible resource for any minister who is ready to activate all the disciples in their communities who, inspired by the love of Christ in the Eucharist, are ready to serve the church."

-Katherine Angulo, program director, Thriving In Ministry Initiatives, McGrath Institute for Church Life, University of Notre Dame
+Katherine Angulo, program director, Thriving in Ministry Initiatives, McGrath Institute for Church Life, University of Notre Dame

 About the Author

-Ana B. Barraza is the founder of Catholicus, a project that aims to facilitate the encounter with Jesus and persons with disabilities.
-As a special education teacher, master catechist, and speaker, she has developed workshops, retreats, and lessons for archdiocesan and parish ministries for over fifteen years.
+Ana B. Barraza is the founder of Catholicus, a project that aims to facilitate the encounter between Jesus and persons with disabilities.
+As a special education teacher, master catechist, and speaker, she has developed workshops, retreats, and lessons for archdiocesan and parish ministries for over thirty years.
 Originally from Mexico, Ana currently resides in Sacramento, California, with her husband and three children where they serve together in ministry.
 Visit her website and social media at Catholicus.info.